seanstone/macos-opencore/Readme.md

 > Having NVMe devices with SATA mode RAID, means the NVMe devices disappear (as standalone NVMe on PCIe) and instead are connected to the chipset SATA controller instead.
 > It likely causes a problem for macOS ACHI port kext.

+### Solution

+* Don't buy another laptop
+* Install macOS in external USB drive
+ * The installer will get stuck if there is not enough space in the installer partition
+* Add VMD support via a kext

 ### Fixing

 * https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=252253